A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Conclusion

 \section{Conclusion}

-In this work, we have proposed a 1D-2D mixed-dimensional coupling method to consistently couple 1D \cosserat beams to 2D surfaces of 3D \boltz continua (solid).
-Therein, the six coupling constraints act along the beam centerline, \ie three positional constraints and three rotational constraints.
+In this work, we have proposed a 1D-2D mixed-dimensional coupling method to consistently couple 1D \cosserat beams to 2D surfaces.
+We consider both 2D surfaces of classical 3D \boltz continua and reduced dimensional 2D shell formulations.
+In the presented coupling methods, six coupling constraints act along the beam centerline, \ie three positional constraints and three rotational constraints.
 Three different variants of the positional coupling constraints have been investigated.
 One of them, the \emph{consistent} variant, requires the expensive evaluation of the current surface normal field.
 The other two variants are commonly used in \sutsu mesh tying problems.
-Numerical examples have shown that only the consistent positional coupling constraints, \ie with inclusion of the surface normal vector, lead to physically correct results and fulfill basic mechanical consistency properties, such as conservation of angular momentum.
-Existing coupling methods for the rotational degrees of freedom are extended by constructing a suitable surface triad field on the 2D surface of the 3D \boltz continuum.
+Numerical examples show that only the consistent positional coupling constraints, \ie with inclusion of the surface normal vector, lead to physically correct results and fulfill basic mechanical consistency properties, such as conservation of angular momentum.
+These findings can also be transferred to classical \sutsu coupling problems, where the continuous surfaces are non-matching.
+Existing coupling methods for the rotational degrees of freedom are extended by constructing a suitable surface triad field.
 The Lagrange multiplier method is used to enforce the positional and rotational coupling constraints.
 The coupling equations are discretized using a mortar-type approach and the resulting discrete constraint equations are regularized via a weighted penalty approach.
 Furthermore, the numerical examples illustrate the importance of combining both positional \emph{and} rotational coupling via a practically motivated example.
 Finally, a multi-physics simulation, inspired by models of stented arteries, has demonstrated the method's suitability for complex beam geometries and its ability to capture global effects on the solid as well as the fluid field.

 Future work will focus on the extension of the presented beam-to-surface coupling approach to beam-to-surface contact and finite sliding problems, \ie replacing the coupling constants with unilateral and frictional contact constraints.